 Points can be redeemed for statement credits or gift cards, or can be transferred to over 20 major frequent flyer programs.

-- 5% cash back in the categories listed below, up to $1,500 in purchases every quarter (then 1% cash back)
+- 5% cash back in certain categories, up to $1,500 in purchases every quarter (then 1% cash back)

 - 1% cash back on all other purchases